-The fact is, the more muscle you have on your body, the more fat you burn, even at rest.
-If strength training intimidates you, don’t feel bad—ask for help!
+The more muscle you have, the more fat you burn, even at rest.
+Resistance training is good for building muscle and reducing total body fat.

-Include Healthy Fat
+Include Healthy Fats

 And not just that, you’ll be on a vicious cycle of wanting more and more of the sugar your body will quickly learn to crave!

 Eat Lean Protein

 Muscle is built and rebuilt by microscopic tears due to the exercises you perform.

 You need protein for the repair process.
-A good goal for daily protein intake is about 70 grams, with 12 grams consumed directly before your workouts.
+A good goal for daily protein intake is about 70 grams, with 12 grams consumed directly before your ab workouts.

-Even if you are following an exemplary diet and performing all your daily exercises, if you can’t find ways to let go of stress, your body will find ways not to let go of fat.
+Another aspect that can make losing excess fat difficult is stress.
+Even if you are following a good diet and performing all your exercises, if you can’t find ways to let go of stress, your body will find ways not to let go of fat.

 Leisure time with friends, journaling, reading, even walking the dog are all great stress-relievers.
 Perhaps the two best ways to release stress are found through yoga and meditation.